AndiRudi/AndiRudi.github.io/_posts/2021-02-25-NemaStepperMotors.md

 Vref = Imot x 8 x Rsen
 ```

-`Imot` is the motor current (NEMA 11 is at 0,67A) and `Rsen` is the Resistor next to the potentiometer is usually 0,068 Ohm ([more information](https://www.pololu.com/product/1182#:~:text=The%20A4988%20driver%20IC%20has,can%20keep%20the%20IC%20cool.)).
+`Imot` is the motors current (NEMA 11 is at 0,67A) and `Rsen` is the Resistor next to the potentiometer is usually 0,068 Ohm ([more information](https://www.pololu.com/product/1182#:~:text=The%20A4988%20driver%20IC%20has,can%20keep%20the%20IC%20cool.)).
 This leads us to the following calculation:

 ```math
 Vref = 0.67 x 8 x 0.068 = 0,36V